Simulation Options on the Web

 Eqn.
 5

-mm.
-The atmospheric transmission fraction as a function of frequency for these three levels is shown in Figure 5.
-The corresponding atmospheric temperature profiles are shown in Figure 5.
+seven levels (octiles) of precipitable water vapour (PWV): 0.472, 0.658, 0.913, 1.262, 1.796, 2.748 and 5.186 mm, corresponding to the PWV values of the ALMA Sensitivity Calculator.
+The atmospheric transmission fraction as a function of frequency for three of these levels is shown in Figure 8.
+The corresponding atmospheric temperature profiles are shown in Figure 9.

 asa functionof frequency for three column densities of percipitable